Lucca Mesinas

 Lucca Mesinas (born 20 April 1996) is a Peruvian surfer.
+He qualified for the 2024 Olympic Games.

 In 2020, Mesinas won the inaugural edition of the Gordo Barreda Cup, a tribute to Peruvian surfing legend Sergio Barreda.

 He placed 7th overall at the 2021 ISA World Surfing Games, where he qualified for the 2020 Summer Olympics.
 He competed in the men's shortboard event, winning his Round 1 heat over top American surfer Kolohe Andino.

 He was raised in the beach town of Máncora.